 Who to Contact:

-If you need an item in a hurry on an allowable purchase between $1and $999, you may use the department procurement credit card.
+If you need an item in a hurry on an allowable purchase that is less than $999, you may use the department procurement credit card.
 Be sure to check with your supervisor for approval first.
 For all Pro-Card purchases, submit the Credit Card Purchase Request Form with an authorized signature to Accounts Payable.
 Note: it is against university policy to split orders in an effort to allow yourself to make a purchase on a Pro-Card.

 Contact Purchasing for allowed Pro-Card purchases up to $4,500.